johnlee4/CoCoCoNet/README.md

 **Example Settings**

-  Choose to use either: Top 236 co-expressed Yeast genes studied by Eisen et al [5] or the top 284 co-expressed genes associated with Autism Spectrum Disorder (ASD) from the SFARI database [6].
+  Choose to use either: Top 236 co-expressed Yeast genes studied by Eisen et al [5] or the top 284 co-expressed genes associated with Autism Spectrum Disorder (ASD) from the SFARI Gene database [6].

 **The Species**